-The El Niño - Southern Oscillation (ENSO) constitutes the largest single source of inter-annual climate variability in the MDB and can be responsible for over 20% of local annual rainfall variations (Pittock, 1975; McBride and Nicholls, 1983; Ropelewski and Halpert, 1987; Nicholls, 1988; Power et al., 1998; Risbey et al., 2009).
+The El Niño - Southern Oscillation (ENSO) can be responsible for over 20% of local annual rainfall variations in the MDB (Pittock, 1975; McBride and Nicholls, 1983; Ropelewski and Halpert, 1987; Nicholls, 1988; Power et al., 1998; Risbey et al., 2009).

-Seasonally, winter, spring and summer rainfall variations are most strongly associated with ENSO events (McBride and Nicholls, 1983; Risbey et al., 2009).
-The effects of ENSO in the MDB also include magnified fluctuations in streamflow volumes compared to rainfall (Chiew et al., 1998; Wooldridge et al., 2001; Verdon et al., 2004b), elevated flood risk during La Niña events (Kiem et al., 2003), and increased risk of drought (Kiem and Franks, 2004) and wildfire (Verdon et al., 2004a) during El Niño events.
+Seasonally, winter, spring and summer MDB rainfall variations are most strongly associated with ENSO events (McBride and Nicholls, 1983; Risbey et al., 2009), although the winter relationships may also be due to Indian Ocean influences and their coincidence with ENSO (discussed further below).
+The effects of ENSO in the MDB also include magnified fluctuations in streamflow volumes compared to rainfall (Chiew et al., 1998; Wooldridge et al., 2001; Verdon et al., 2004b), elevated flood risk during La Niña events (Kiem et al., 2003), and increased risk of drought (Kiem and Franks, 2004; Barros and Bowden, 2008) and bushfire (Verdon et al., 2004a) during El Niño events.

-- The intensity of wet and dry periods in the MDB is not directly proportional to the strength of ENSO events, where the strength of an ENSO event is determined based on the size of the departure from normal sea-surface temperature (SST) or sea-level pressure (SLP) conditions.
+The intensity of wet and dry periods in the MDB is not directly proportional to the strength of ENSO events, where the strength of an ENSO event is determined based on the size of the departure from normal sea-surface temperature (SST) or sea-level pressure (SLP) conditions.
 In fact, the rate at which the state of the Pacific changes from one phase of ENSO to another appears to be just as important as the strength of the ENSO event (Quinn et al., 1978; Stone and Auliciems, 1992; Stone et al., 1996; Kiem and Franks, 2001).
-For example, some of the strongest El Niños have not been associated with severe, widespread drought (e.g. 1997/1998), while other less intense - events have coincided with particularly intense drought (e.g. 2002/2003) (Wang and Hendon, 2007; Brown et al., 2009).
-The sensitivity of Australian rainfall variations to the magnitude of ENSO has been attributed to interactions with random atmospheric - noise (Wang and Hendon, 2007), interactions with other climate drivers (Meyers et al., 2007; Verdon-Kidd and Kiem, 2009a; Kiem and Verdon-Kidd, 2010), and the location of the SST anomalies associated with ENSO (Wang and Hendon, 2007).
+This is demonstrated by the fact that some of the strongest El Niños have not been associated with severe, widespread drought (e.g., 1997/1998), while other weaker El Niño events have coincided with particularly intense drought (e.g., 2002/2003) (Wang and Hendon, 2007; Brown et al., 2009).
+The nonlinear relationship between Australian rainfall variations and the magnitude of ENSO has been attributed to interactions with random atmospheric noise (Wang and Hendon, 2007), interactions with other climate drivers (Meyers et al., 2007; Verdon-Kidd and Kiem, 2009a; Kiem and Verdon-Kidd, 2010), and the location of the SST anomalies associated with ENSO (Wang and Hendon, 2007).